Kid Galahad

 Kid Galahad is a 1962 American musical film starring Elvis Presley as a boxer.
-It was released by United Artists in August 1962 and opened at #9 at the American box office.
-Variety ranked it #37 on its list of the top-grossing films of 1962.
+It was released by United Artists in August 1962 and opened at No. 9 at the American box office.
+Variety ranked it No. 37 on its list of the top-grossing films of 1962.

 Kid Galahad was shot on location in Idyllwild, California.
 Its supporting cast includes Gig Young, Lola Albright and Charles Bronson.
 Some critics rate the film as one of Elvis Presley's best performances.

 The film is a remake of the 1937 version (in which United Artists Television through Associated Artists Productions distributed for TV airings at that time) starring Edward G. Robinson, Bette Davis and Humphrey Bogart and directed by Michael Curtiz, who also directed the 1958 Presley film King Creole.

 Plot

-Willy Grogan (Gig Young) is a small-time boxing promoter and innkeeper of "Grogan's Gardens" based in the Catskills hills resort region of Cream Valley, in the upper Hudson River Valley of upstate New York state.
-He is a contemptible man who is in debt and pays little attention to the woman who loves him, Dolly (Lola Albright), a chain-smoking, love-starved woman residing at the camp.
+Willy Grogan is a small-time boxing promoter and innkeeper of "Grogan's Gardens" based in the Catskills hills resort region of Cream Valley, in the upper Hudson River Valley of upstate New York.
+He is a contemptible man who is in debt and pays little attention to the woman who loves him, Dolly, a chain-smoking, love-starved woman residing at the camp.

-Young Walter Gulick (Elvis Presley), arrives, a young man recently discharged from the United States Army and in uniform on the back tailgate of a moving company truck, Walter loves the peaceful setting of the heavily forested village of Cream Valley where he was born years before, almost as much as he loves working on old cars, when a neighboring Prohosko's Garage, where the owner gives him free rein at his repair shop establishment.
+Young Walter Gulick, arrives, a young man recently discharged from the United States Army and in uniform on the back tailgate of a moving company truck, Walter loves the peaceful setting of the heavily forested village of Cream Valley where he was born years before, almost as much as he loves working on old cars, when a neighboring Prohosko's Garage, where the owner gives him free rein at his repair shop establishment.
 Walter soon finds occasional work there as a mechanic at the auto garage, plus discovers an old dusty antique Ford Model T sedan car up on blocks under a tarp, which Mr. Prohosko lets him fix up and restore.

-When the "Grogan's Gardens" boxing camp owner Willy's younger beautiful raven-haired sister Rose Grogan (Joan Blackman), shows up unexpectedly on a visit from her office job downstate in New York City.
+When the "Grogan's Gardens" boxing camp owner Willy's younger beautiful raven-haired sister Rose Grogan, shows up unexpectedly on a visit from her office job downstate in New York City.
 She becomes immediately interested in the handsome young singer / mechanic / amateur boxing student Walter, viewing him amusedly after meeting him, from the veranda porch of the log cabin Grogan Lodge.
 Willy objects because he doesn't want "little Rose" to fall for a "grease monkey" mechanic and two-bit boxer.
-His longtime girlfriend and on / off again fiancee Dolly is envious of the young couple's romance and resents her boyfriend Willy's interference.
+His longtime girlfriend and on / off again fiancée Dolly is envious of the young couple's romance and resents her boyfriend Willy's interference.